 A business actor who has been imposed with a sanction may submit an objection against the decision of the KPPU to the District Court within 14 days after receiving notification of the decision.
 The District Court is required to issue a decision within 30 days of the commencement of the examination of the objection.
-In case the business actor does not agree with the decision of the District Court, it may submit a cassation appeal to the Supreme Court within 14 days.
-The Supreme Court is required to issue a decision within 30 days of the cossation appeal.
+If the business does not agree with the decision of the District Court, it may submit a cassation appeal to the Supreme Court within 14 days.
+The Supreme Court is required to issue a decision within 30 days of the receipt of the cassation appeal.

-58 Which fora have jurisdiction to hear challenges?
+58 Which for a have jurisdiction to hear challenges?